HFW > London, England > Firm Profile

 Work highlights

-- Acting for Grant Thornton UK LLP as Trustees, in an important and complex matter relating to the insolvent Estate of Boris Berezovsky.
+- Acting for Grant Thornton UK LLP as trustee in the high-profile matter relating to the insolvent estate of Boris Berezovsky.

 Other key lawyers: